Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Social Processes: Methodology

-\paragraph{Encoding Future Window Offset.} As we've discussed at the start of this section, a single $\tobs$ might have multiple associated $\tfut$ windows at different offsets.
-Our intuition is that training a sequence decoder to decode the same $\bm{e}_\mathrm{ind}^i$ into multiple sequences (corresponding to the multiple $\tfut$) in the absence of any timing information might cause an averaging effect in either the decoder or the information encoded in $\bm{e}_\mathrm{ind}^i$.
-One way around this would be to start decoding one timestep following the end of $\tobs$ and discard the predictions in the gap between $\tobs$ and $\tfut$.
-However, if decoding is done auto-regressively this might lead to cascading errors over the gap.
-Instead, we address this one-to-many issue by injecting the offset information into $\bm{e}_\mathrm{ind}^i$ so that the decoder receives a unique encoded representation for every $\tfut$ to decode over.
-We do this by repurposing the idea of sinusoidal positional encodings \cite{vaswaniAttentionAllYou2017} to encode offsets rather than relative positions in sequences.
-For a given $\tobs$ and $\tfut$, and $d_e$-dimensional $\bm{e}_\mathrm{ind}^i$ we define the offset as $\Delta t = f1 - oT$, and the corresponding offset encoding $OE_{\Delta t}$ as
+\paragraph{Encoding Future Window Offset.} Since we allow for non-contiguous windows, a single $\tobs$ might be associated to multiple $\tfut$ windows at different offsets.
+Decoding the same $\bm{e}_\mathrm{ind}^i$ into multiple sequences (for different $\tfut$) in the absence of any timing information might cause an averaging effect in either the decoder or the information encoded in $\bm{e}_\mathrm{ind}^i$.
+One option would be to immediately start decoding after $\tobs$ and discard the predictions in the offset between $\tobs$ and $\tfut$.
+However, auto-regressive decoding might lead to cascading errors over the offset.
+Instead, we address this one-to-many issue by injecting the offset information into $\bm{e}_\mathrm{ind}^i$.
+The decoder then receives a unique encoded representation for every $\tfut$ corresponding to the same $\tobs$.
+We do this by repurposing the idea of sinusoidal positional encodings \cite{vaswaniAttentionAllYou2017} to encode window offsets rather than relative token positions in sequences.
+For a given $\tobs$ and $\tfut$, and $d_e$-dim $\bm{e}_\mathrm{ind}^i$ we define the offset as $\Delta t = f1 - oT$, and the corresponding offset encoding $OE_{\Delta t}$ as

 Here $m$ refers to the dimension index in the encoding.
-We finally compute the representation $\bm{e}^i$ for Eqs.~\ref{eq:spdef} and \ref{eq:aspdef} as
+We finally compute the representation $\bm{e}^i$ for \autoref{eq:spdef} and \autoref{eq:aspdef} as